 One of the most critical processes in obtaining reliable findings is data screening.
 The key objective is to ensure that all data is input correctly and that any errors can be dealt.
 In the study's quantitative procedures, the researcher also questioned if the data were normally distributed because data accuracy is essential for analyzing sample responses(Hair et al., 2006).
 Scholars proposed screening the data for missing data, outliers, linearity, normality, and homoscedasticity(Osborne & Waters, 2002).
-This research followed the above scholars and started with screening out the data.
+Thus, this research started with screening out the data.